 This speaker bio example starts by listing her profession and colors it with “award-winning.”
 It then mentions “features in major publications,” adding authority and interest.

 3. Share a unique perspective

 While guest speakers often supply their bios, consider them a jumping-off point.
 Insert your speaker’s personality and perspective into the bio if they haven’t already.
 It must be professional and clear but also give insight into who your speaker is.

 For Glasgow International LLC’s “Deeper Than Motivation Experience with Jovan Glasgow” in Dallas, Glasgow’s bio begins straightforwardly with history and experience, then adds color by touting his reputation and mentioning his popularity.

 “Jovan Glasgow is an entrepreneur, professional keynote speaker, leadership coach, and author.
 As one of this generation’s most dynamic minds, Jovan delivers personal and professional development programs designed to educate, enrich, and empower.
 In addition to being ranked 2nd in Yahoo Finance’s Top 10 Motivational Speakers to watch and ChoicePoint’s Top 30 speakers globally, he is also famous for his soul-awakening social media videos that have amassed millions of views worldwide.”

 4. Cater to your audience

-Know who is reading your bio and make adjustments based on your audience and what would intrigue them about you.
-If you have a personal story or anecdote relevant to what you’re discussing, allude to it in your bio to give a sneak peak while piquing interest and anticipation for your talk.
+Know who will be reading your speaker’s bio and make adjustments based on what might intrigue them.
+Think of yourself as a matchmaker, connecting your speaker to your audience.
+If your speaker has a personal story or anecdote that’s relevant to what you’re discussing, allude to it in the bio to pique interest and build anticipation.